albi3ro/M4/_posts/2015-01-14-Spin-Chain-Prerequisities.md

 So now lets test how the first of our three masks behaves:
-We know that if the mask changes a 01 for a 10 (or vice versa) that the overall magnetization will not be changed.
+We know that if the mask changes a 01 for a 10, or vice versa, that the overall magnetization will not be changed.
 So, we test is our mask is successful by comparing the remaining magnetization.
 The rows offset by two spaces have matching magnetizations.

 ```julia